 B. Identify and Prioritize Critical Healthcare Resource Requirements

-When directed by FEMA and under FEMA’s supervision, members will share relevant information to the extent necessary to create a common operating picture to identify and prioritize for FEMA the resource requirements for 1) Point of Care categories, 2) geographic locations or areas, 3) any Critical Healthcare Resources subject to oversight by the Committee, and 4) non-healthcare critical sectors and non-traditional PPE and Pharmaceutical consumers.
+When directed by FEMA and under FEMA’s supervision, members will share relevant information to the extent necessary to create a common operating picture to identify and inform FEMA’s prioritization of the resource requirements for 1) Point of Care categories, 2) geographic locations or areas, 3) any Critical Healthcare Resources subject to oversight by the Committee, and 4) non-healthcare critical sectors and non-traditional PPE and Pharmaceutical consumers.
 In addition, the Members will commit to sharing information to identify, resource and advance manufacturing lines of effort for Critical Healthcare Resources.

 C. Validate Critical Healthcare Resource Requirements